taigaio/taiga-front-next/docs/workflows/effects-testing.workflow.md

   actions$ = m.hot('-a', { a:  loginSuccess({ data: response })});

-  // subscribing because there i no m.effect effects.loginSuccess$.subscribe();
+  // subscribing because there is no m.expect effects.loginSuccess$.subscribe();

   // flush to complete all outstanding hot or cold observables